-Listen here, by way of mixtape metaphysics, lo-fi beats, and historical excavation, to a love story for our age of artificial intelligence.
 Listen to Donald Hebb, a young, Harvard-trained psychologist, who in 1942 arrived at a remote outpost of Yale University–the Yerkes Laboratories for Primate Biology in Orange Park, Florida.
 Listen to Alpha, the first chimpanzee ever born at the lab–a “psychological goldmine” who was “bred, reared, and controlled genetically and in development to increase the convenience and effectiveness of use and [her] general serviceableness to science.”
 Listen in on this torrid affair that gave birth to the current science of artificial neural networks and ascendent pedagogies of machine learning.

 For seven years Hebb studied the minutiae of Alpha’s behavior and made her psyche continuously available for observation and experimentation.
 The result was The Organization of Behavior (1949), heralded by as one of the two “most influential books in the history of biology” beside Darwin’s On the Origin of Species (1859), The Organization of Behavior catalyzed research agendas across a number of disciplines and posited a neuro-psychological horizon for explaining that learning might work in brains and machines.
 Framing automaticity as the essence of intelligence, The Organization of Behavior would become the central pillar in connectionism, a branch of AI research that has been active since Hebb’s time but has, over the past decade, led to breakthroughs in machine learning heretofore only imagined